idkfelix/year12/Maths/Matrices.md

 $$
 ## Communication Matrices
 - Communication matrices are a square binary matrices where the $1's$ represent the connections in a communication system, often denoted at $T$
-- These connection are bi-directional and work both ways
 - **One-step** communication links are a direct connection between two points represented by a singe $1$ in a communications matrix
 $$
 \large